dirkakrid/hello-world-python-container/README.md

 # FAQ

-* Can I use virtualenv?
+#### Can I use virtualenv?

 No, virtualenv is not relocatable, it woud be problematic to use it across containers and the host. the [pep-0370](https://www.python.org/dev/peps/pep-0370/), PYTHONUSERBASE env var way is actually simpler, standardized and much better supported.
 Works each time.

-* Updating the system?
+#### Updating the system?

 `pacman --root $CONTAINER -Syu` - it's the host sys-admin responsibility.

-* PHP?
+#### PHP?

 Sure, just install `uwsgi-plugin-php`.
 PHP apps don't need PYTHONUSERBASE of course, and are ussually self contained.
 You don't even need the `open_basedir` restriction since there's nothing to see in the container (and it does have a bad performance impact).

-* Ruby/Rack
+#### Ruby/Rack

 Install `uwsgi-plugin-rack`.
+Use bundler to install things in `$MYAPP/vendor` - this seems to be a widely used Ruby convention.

-* Debian, Ubuntu containers?
+#### Debian, Ubuntu containers?

 Yep, just use `debootstrap` as documented in the [systemd-nspawn](http://www.freedesktop.org/software/systemd/man/systemd-nspawn.html) man page.
 They do have older uwsgi packages though (maybe more stable?).

+#### Debian, Ubuntu, RHEL, Fedora as hosts?

+Haven't tried them.
+I'd assume they'll just work until further.

 # Why not use Docker